xrick/TeacherAssist/prompt.md

 ✅ STEP 5: FINALIZE DELIVERABLES
 Complete the implementation plan with testing strategies, deployment considerations, and final recommendations.
 🎯 INSTRUCTIONS
 Follow each step sequentially.
 Complete one step before moving to the next.
 Use the findings from each previous step to inform the next step.
+The other instruction is always chat with me in traditional chinese except technology, computer science, AI, Machine Learning...etc terms